 Student Name: Student ID #:

 Date of Application: Student email:

 Student phone #

 Course: Course end date:

-Grade received: 11 .11
+Grade received:

-Provide a summary of events leading to y our unsuccessful grade in this course:
+Provide a summary of events leading to your unsuccessful grade in this course:

+Campbe elisville 🐴

-Provide a plan for success should you be learning techniques, and additional reso e able to retake this course.
-Include study plans, ources as applicable:
+Provide a plan for success should you learning techniques, and additional re u be able to retake this course.
+Include study plans, esources as applicable:

+School of Nursing

 Student Signature: Date:

-To be completed by Program Coordinator
+To be comp pleted by Program Coordinator

-Status of request: Approved □ No ot Approved □
+Status of request: Approved □ Not Approved □

 Course name: Date of next offering:

 Program Coordinator Signature: Date:

 Clinical Coordinator Signature: Date:

 Additional Information:

 MSN POLICY NO. 500-24

-POLICY NAME: Master of Science in Nursing Program Course Completi on
+POLICY NAME: Master of Science in Nursing Program Course Completion n

-SUBJECT: Master of Science in Nursing Program Course Completi on
+SUBJECT: Master of Science in Nursing Program Course Completion

 EFFECTIVE DATE: August 2023

 POLICY HISTORY

-REVIEWED DATE
+REVIEWED DATE June 2023, June 2024

 REVISED DATE

 PURPOSE

 A description of the time limitation for course completion if an incomplete is awarded for the course.